systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Code View](/tutorial-img/03-deploy_containerized_app/code_view.png)

-System Initiative inferred the correct configuration for our CoreOS instance, and generated the neccessary code automatically.
+System Initiative inferred the correct configuration for our CoreOS instance, and generated the necessary code automatically.

 #### Modeling the deployment of your CoreOS instance to AWS